Encouraged by online sales, Nordstrom raises full-year profit forecast

-(Reuters) - Upscale department store Nordstrom Inc (JWN.N) reported better-than-expected quarterly same-store sales growth on Thursday, as more people shopped at its online stores, leading the department store operator to raise its full-year profit forecast.
+(Reuters) - Upscale department store Nordstrom Inc (JWN.N) saw its shares soar as much as 14 percent in after-hours trading on Thursday, after reporting better-than-expected quarterly same-store sales growth, as more people shopped at its online stores.

-Nordstrom managed to report upbeat results despite the problems in the broader retail sector which has suffered from fast-changing fashion trends and discount-hungry shoppers who favor buying online.
+Nordstrom managed to report upbeat results despite the problems in the broader retail sector, which has suffered from fast-changing fashion trends and discount-hungry shoppers who favor buying online.

-Shares of the Seattle, Washington-based company rose 11 percent to $58.30 in after-hours trading.
+In large part, analysts said, the results showed Nordstrom successfully boosted online traffic and transactions by promoting blowout sales on social media and making the in-store and online purchasing processes more frictionless for shoppers.

+Earlier on Thursday, J.C.
+Penney Co Inc (JCP.N) shares sank below $2 for the first time after it said it had alienated core middle-aged customers while chasing millennial buyers, and the venerable brand forecast an unexpectedly large loss.

-Online sales, helped by online promotions, rose 23 percent and accounted for 34 percent of total sales.
+At Nordstrom, online sales, helped by online promotions, rose 23 percent and accounted for 34 percent of total sales.

 “We feel like their inventory doesn’t have a huge overlap with Amazon’s,” Director of Capital Markets at asset management firm Exponential ETFs Josh Blechman said.
 “Because it is a little bit higher-end, that sort of lets their online offerings to shine more.”

+“The strength of our inventory position allowed us to be fluid and respond quickly.
+We took swift action to accelerate inventory turns, strengthen our core assortment and improve our execution in stores.”

+Nordstrom’s discount Rack stores, Co-President Nordstrom said, saw the biggest inventory change.

 Same-stores sales rose 4 percent in the second quarter ended Aug.
-4, beating the average analyst estimate of a rise of 0.81 percent, according to Thomson Reuters I/B/E/S.
+4 across both full-price and off-price, beating the average analyst estimate of a rise of 0.81 percent, according to Thomson Reuters I/B/E/S.

 Excluding items, the company earned 95 cents per share, beating estimates of 84 cents, according to Thomson Reuters I/B/E/S.

-Net sales rose about 7 percent to $3.98 billion, higher than the $3.72 billion analysts had expected.
+Net sales rose about 7 percent to $3.98 billion, higher than the $3.72 billion analysts had expected, and boosted by the timing of its Anniversary Sale.

-“The strength of our inventory position allowed us to be fluid and respond quickly.
-We took swift action to accelerate inventory turns, strengthen our core assortment and improve our execution in stores,” he said.

-Reporting by Karina Dsouza in Bengaluru and Melissa Fares in New York; Editing by Maju Samuel and Sweta Singh
+Reporting by Karina Dsouza in Bengaluru and Melissa Fares in New York; Editing by Sweta Singh and Grant McCool